Esophageal Cancer in Dallas, TX

 It can be easy to forget the importance of the esophagus in everyday life.
 This muscular tube is not only responsible for helping us to process our food, but is essential in completing simple functions like swallowing.
 The formation of a cancerous tumor within the esophagus can cause a range of problematic symptoms.

-Since 2003, Southwest Diagnostic Center for Molecular Imaging has provided patients in Dallas, TX with the latest in diagnostic imaging technology.
-Our highly-trained radiologists specialize in state-of-the-art testing procedures to test patients for esophageal cancer.
-Our goal is to provide every patient with the best degree of possible care.
-For more information, contact our diagnostic imaging center at (214) 345-8300 and schedule an appointment today!
+Southwest Diagnostic Center for Molecular Imaging has been offering cutting-edge diagnostic imaging technology to patients in Dallas, TX since 2003.
+Our team of highly skilled radiologists in Dallas, TX are experts in state-of-the-art testing procedures, including screening for esophageal cancer.
+We strive to provide every patient with the highest level of care possible.
+To learn more, please get in touch with our diagnostic imaging center in Dallas at (214) 345-8300 and schedule an appointment today.

 What Are the Causes and Risk Factors of Esophageal Cancer?